 This monitoring has been funded since 2013 and recently has seen the implementation of a more extensive network across habitat outside the national park and the establishment of a joint database which will be used in analyses of the total leopard population in Southwest Primorskii Krai.

-The project has been implemented in Primorsky krai and south of Khabarovsky krai that is home to such endangered species as Amur tigers and Amur leopards.
-Since 2013 the goal of the project is to stabilise Amur tiger and leopard populations through anti-poaching and environmental education activities.
+This new three year project has been implemented in Primorsky krai and south of Khabarovsky krai, home to endangered Amur tigers and Amur leopards to stabilise populations through anti-poaching and environmental education activities.
+This project replaces the project Securing a future for Amur tigers and leopards in Russia which has run since 2013.